eliasbagley/eliasbagley.github.io/_posts/2016-03-08-learning-rx.markdown

 categories: rx
 ---

-I originally typed this up as a slack storm to my coworkers, and figured it might be useful to live on as a blog post I can point peoplt to.
+I originally typed this up as a slack storm to my coworkers, and figured it might be useful to live on as a blog post I can point people to.

 Rx (Reactive Extensions) is an abstraction of computation using functional programming techniques.
 There are implementations of Rx in most major languages.